siberianfox/g2wiki/Job-Exception-Handling.md

 Cases for handling %

+% is a comment character, unless it's in a feedhold.
+In a feedhold it's a job kill.
+Soft alarm

 * % received at beginning of Gcode file with no other characters on that line.
 I.e the machine is not in a machining cycle.
 Use case: A lone % is common at the start of a Gcode file, by convention.
 It is meant to "clear" the system.
   * Received over data channel: Flush planner queue.
 Do not flush serial queue.
 Permit continued command and data processing
    * Received over data channel: same as above